namuan/trello-task-manager-mcp/README.md

 - Get filtered list of tasks (all, work-in-progress, or completed)
 - Add and manage checklists for tasks
 - Get next unchecked checklist item for focused work
+- Interactive feedback UI for collecting user feedback on project changes

 ## Prerequisites